Paul Falk (actor)

-Paul Falk ([paʊ̯l ˈfalk]; born 17 December 1996) is a German actor, voice actor and musician.
+Paul Falk ([paʊ̯l ˈfalk]; born 17 December 1996) is a German actor.

 Life and career

 Falk was born in Düsseldorf, to Angelica and Dieter Falk.
 He has an older brother, Max.

 Since the age of 8 he has recited various roles in several musicals for children such as Mose – ein echt cooler Retter and Joseph – ein echt cooler Träumer.
 He is currently the main character (narrator) in Die 10 Gebote (with Dieter Falk and Michael Kunze), which also contributed to the melody of a song.

 He also works as a voice actor.
 He voiced the young king Macius in the film Der kleine König Macius – Der Film (2007), which was originally intended spokesman, and was therefore, in the category herausragende Nachwuchsleistung the Preis für Deutsche Synchron 2008.
-He also voiced the character in the second season of the television series of the same name.
-On 7 October 2007 he performed the Voice Control in the musical Starlight Express in Bochum.
+He also voiced the character in the second season of the television series of the same name. from 2007 to 2018 he performed the pre-recorded Voice Control in the musical Starlight Express in Bochum.
+His voice can be heard on the 25th anniversary live cast album.

 Along with his brother Max and his father, representing the band Falk & Sons, he played in the tour Celebrate Bach.
 The self-titled album was released in November 2011 by the Universal Music Group Deutschland.